 Most people tend to visit the same restaurants every visit, because they enjoyed the same place the last few visits and liked the food.
 Why mess with perfection, right?
 There are so many other restaurants that could be just as good, better and/or provide a completely different experience.
 I understand the need to eat in the parks during the day, but expand your palate to the resorts for dinner.
-You are missing so much if you don’t.
-The first 8 restaurants are recommended by experience.
+The first 9 restaurants are recommended by experience.
 The last 2 are on my bucket list.
 Also, keep an open mind.
 Not everyone's palates are the same.
 Case in point: why do some people say cilantro tastes smokey and others do not?
 I, for one, LOVE cilantro and it is not smokey......to me, anyway.

 California Grill, Contemporary Resort—My number one pick, so far.
-There's only one word for this restaurant... .....EXQUISITE.
+There is only one word for this restaurant... .....EXQUISITE.
 We had a favorite restaurant at Walt Disney World for many years until we broadened our horizons and treated our palates to this place, which replaced our former favorite by a landslide.
 The taste of everything from the sushi, which I normally do NOT like, all the way to the desserts, had us awestruck.
-The scallops were the best we've ever had.
+The scallops were the best we have ever had.
 The bison tenderloins were fantastic and the chicken was full of flavor.
-I don't like potatoes, but their potatoes are delicious!
+I do not like potatoes, but their potatoes are delicious!
 That says a lot by itself!
-I couldn't get enough of the fresh green beans.
-I don't like vegetables and I couldn't stop eating the perfectly-cooked green beans.
+I could not get enough of the fresh green beans.
+I do not like vegetables and I could not stop eating the perfectly-cooked green beans.
 Needless to say, my potatoes and vegetables normally get thrown away or eaten by someone else.
-I ate them and I can't wait to go back.
-No wonder why it's so difficult to get reservations here.
+I ate them and I cannot wait to go back.
+No wonder why it is so difficult to get reservations there.
 I am not a fan of sushi, but my son convinced me to try this certain dish.
 There was absolutely zero taste of fish.
 I took each bite of a new fish fearing I would not like it, but it only got better and better.
-I'm drooling just typing this!
+I am drooling just typing this!
 We ventured out and tried the desserts, too.
-They’re creative and EVIL!!
+They are creative and EVIL!!
 (In a good way.)

 LeCellier, Epcot—Ooooh, la la!
 The food is fantastic and the service is always phenomenal.
 This is another restaurant that is so incredibly difficult to get into for dinner.
-We’ve been here a few times and it changes so I would recommend the scallops, if it’s back on the menu.
+We have been here a few times and it changes so I would recommend the scallops, if it is back on the menu.
 The lamb is cooked perfectly.
 The steak?
 Well, it is a steakhouse so it is phenomenal, which was paired with a great bottle of red wine.
 Great selection of different breads including pretzel bread.
-They have a good variety of different desserts to round off a perfect meal (so I’ve seen).
-I’m usually too full from the generous portions they give you so I don’t get a dessert, but my family thoroughly enjoys them.
+They have a good variety of different desserts to round off a perfect meal (so I have seen).
+I am usually too full from the generous portions they give you so I do not get a dessert, but my family thoroughly enjoys them.
 From the small bites I occasionally tried from their desserts, they are gooooooood!

 Liberty Tree Tavern, Magic Kingdom

 --We had the pleasure of dining here for the first time on Thanksgiving day.
-It's unlimited and served family style.
+It is unlimited and served family style.
 Not only is that convenient, but the food is top notch.
-Fresh green beans sauteed perfectly with perfect spices and this is coming from someone who doesn't like vegetables!
+Fresh green beans sauteed perfectly with perfect spices and, once again, this is coming from someone who does not like vegetables!
 The turkey is moist and DELICIOUS!
 The stuffing is out of this world.
-Ok, I'm getting hungry now.
+Ok, I am getting hungry now.
 I could go on.
 Oh!
 By the way, save room for the dessert!
 Unbelievable!
 In any case, at one point, they discontinued this and began individual dishes, which are FANTASTIC!
-Fear not!
-I'm assuming due to demand, they brought back the traditional turkey feast, but didn't discontinue the new dishes.
+But, fear not!
+I am assuming due to demand, they brought back the traditional turkey feast, but did not discontinue the new dishes.
 Every time we dine here, there have been new dishes, which is during lunch time only.
 As it stands right now, the individual dishes and turkey feast is served at lunch and only the turkey feast is served at dinner.
 Either way, you want great food?
 Go here!

 Coral Reef, Epcot—The large tank with all the different fish is great for everyone to see.
 Who needs crayons to take up time while you wait for the food?
 No one!
-The kids can just sit and watch the tank like they watch TV!
-It’s interesting and fun!
+The kids can just sit and watch the tank like they watch TV.
+It is interesting and fun!
 Just as expected of a specialty fish restaurant, the food is really good.
 The lobster ravioli is my favorite.
 Now, I live in Maine where I get Maine lobster for very inexpensive prices ALL the time.
-If I liked their lobster ravioli, they’re doing it right.
+If I liked their lobster ravioli, they are doing it right.

 Via Napoli, Epcot—Most think, pizza is pizza, right?
 Ok, maybe not most, but I do.
-I’m not a huge fan of pizza.
+I am not a huge fan of pizza.
 Now I know the difference, though.
 Their pizza is fantastic!
-It makes me want to go to Italy to try all the Italian foods that I “think” are good, but you really don’t know “good” until you have someone from Italy make it for you.
+It makes me want to go to Italy to try all the Italian foods that I “think” are good, but you really do not know “good” until you have someone from Italy make it for you.

-Crystal Palace, Magic Kingdom--One of the best table service restaurants in the Magic Kingdom.
-It's a buffet and a character restaurant.
+Crystal Palace, Magic Kingdom--This is one of the best table service restaurants in the Magic Kingdom.
+It is a buffet and a character restaurant.
 They have a great selection of food for people of all ages and different palates.
 They offer breakfast, lunch and dinner.
 Be sure to book a reservation as soon as possible.
-This is a very popular restaurant for it's location, food and characters.
+This is a very popular restaurant for its location, food and characters.

 Tutto Italia Ristorante, Epcot

-Here are a couple we’ve heard a lot about and we have added them to our bucket list to try at least once:
+Here are a couple of restaurants we have heard a lot about and we have added them to our bucket list to try at least once:

 Jiko, Animal Kingdom Lodge—This is a signature restaurant (requires 2 table service entitlements of DDP).
 I am told that the menu changes seasonally and they have an African, Mediterranean and Indian influence.
 The restaurant is designed to mimic an African sunset.